 Splinting

-What is Splinting
+What is Splinting?

 Splinting is the application of an orthopaedic device which can be used to support and or align bones/joints, prevent/correct deformities, and/or improve motion of a joint.

-- Most of our custom splints are made from low temperature thermoplastic or a combination of neoprene/thermoplastic materials.
-They are fitted for each individual’s contours and function.
+Our custom splints are normally ready within the hour.
+Most are made from low temperature thermoplastic or a combination of neoprene/thermoplastic materials, and are fitted for each individual’s contours and function.

 In acute conditions such as fractures, tendon lacerations, sprain and strains, protective splints allow injured tissues to heal and prevent further injury.